 Never Be Defined By Your Past

-Sometimes painful things can teach us lessons that we didn’t think we needed to know.
+“Sometimes painful things can teach us lessons that we didn’t think we needed to know” – Unknown

-Sometimes you trip over something and you catch yourself before the fall, hopping across the floor as you regain your balance.
-Other times you can trip over something that plants you face on the ground, and has you digging rocks off your skin.
+Sometimes you trip over something and you catch yourself before the fall, hopping across the floor as you try to regain your balance.
+Other times you can trip over something that face plants you on the ground, and has you digging rocks off your skin.
 Either way there are still choices to make.

-One of the happiest moments in life is when you find the courage to let go of what you can’t change.
+“One of the happiest moments in life is when you find the courage to let go of what you can’t change” – Unknown

-No matter who tries to teach you lessons about life, you won’t understand it until you go through it on your own.
+“No matter who tries to teach you lessons about life, you won’t understand it until you go through it on your own” – Unknown

-There are things in life we don’t want to happen, but have to accept; things we don’t want to know but have to learn; and people we can’t live without, but have to let go.
+“There are things in life we don’t want to happen, but have to accept; things we don’t want to know but have to learn; and people we can’t live without, but have to let go” – Unknown

+In today’s world lots of businesses are rethinking how they do business.
+They are trying to see the gaps and create opportunities to bridge them.
 Bringing an idea to life is hard work.
 You can expect it to cost you more personally, financially, and maybe even reputational than you thought it would.
 There are sleepless nights.
 You become a master of second guessing your choice to make this move.

-But to be truly committed we need to “burn the boats”.
-This expression is a “point of no return”, where you have destroyed all other choices and are left with no options but the intention you started with.
+But to be truly committed you need to “burn the boats”.
+This expression is a “point of no return”, where you have destroyed all other choices, and you are left with no options but the intention you started with.
 It comes from a famous incident when a Spanish Explorer landing in Mexico ordered their ships to be burned.
 They either would conquer the country or be killed, because they had no way to return home.

-Each day I am thankful for nights that turned into mornings, friends that turned into family, dreams that turned into reality, and likes that turned into loves.
+“Each day I am thankful for nights that turned into mornings, friends that turned into family, dreams that turned into reality, and likes that turned into loves” – Unknown

 - Create that special group of people who will be your cheerleaders, helping you to remain positive and take the risks that need to be taken, instead of holding yourself back.

-And remember the three most important words in your fear busting vocabulary: Improvise, Adapt, Overcome
+And remember the three most important words in your fear busting vocabulary: Improvise, Adapt, Overcome.